-Spokane is a military-friendly city in every way.
+Spokane is a military-friendly city.
 Local businesses and trade schools cater to military families, career growth, and technical training and skills needed in a technology-driving military.
 The largest of the military bases in the area is Fairchild Air Force Base with over 3,300 stationed military personnel and over 860 civilians employed on the base.

 Trade Schools in Spokane